Azure/open-service-broker-azure/docs/modules/mssql.md

 |![](https://upload.wikimedia.org/wikipedia/commons/thumb/1/17/Warning.svg/50px-Warning.svg.png) | This module is EXPERIMENTAL.
 It is under heavy development and remains subject to the possibility of breaking changes. |
 |---|---|

 Open Service Broker for Azure (OSBA) contains three Azure SQL Database services.
-These services enable you to select the most appropriate provision scenario for your needs.
+These services enable you to select the most appropriate provisioning scenario for your needs.
 These services are:

 | Service Name | Description |
 |--------------|-------------|